-Our Group Therapy Programs are a fun and supportive way for children to develop specific skills that they may be struggling with in their natural development.
+Our Therapy Groups are a fun and supportive way for children to develop specific skills that they may be struggling with in their natural development.

 In these programs, our experienced and engaging Allied Health Therapists, including Speech Pathologists, Occupational Therapists, Psychologists and Physiotherapists, work with a small group of children, usually aged between two and eight.